Dhalintin/alx-low_level_programming/0x00-hello_world/README.md

-#This is the dcumentation for this roject
+#This is a C project at ALX
+##It contains tasks meant to help improve in learning C